-Somewhere over the past five to ten years, the curve shifted, the lead generation process has changed.
+Somewhere over the past five to ten years, the curve shifted, and the lead generation process has changed.
 Instead of focusing on finding customers, businesses must now focus on being found.

 What is a lead?